 - Providing help and support to our students to enable them to succeed and to reach their full potential.

 Women, black and ethnic minorities in physics and astronomy: Athena Swan Silver status and Juno Champion

-We are extremely proud that this commitment to women in physics has resulted in us being awarded the Athena Swan Silver status and Institute of Physics Project Juno: Practitioner status and we are progressing towards the next level of Champion.
+We are extremely proud that this commitment to women in physics has resulted in us being awarded the Athena Swan Silver status and Institute of Physics Project Juno: Champion status.
+We are the first university in Wales to achieve this recognition.

 As part of this process we are constantly monitoring our gender balance in many areas, ranging from undergraduate admissions through to the number of female seminar speakers with the aim of identifying any barriers to women, and tackling them as necessary.

 The School supports a networking group called TWiSTEM (Trevithick Women in Science, Technology, Engineering and Mathematics) for women working on our Trevithick campus along with women from the Schools of Engineering and Computer Science.

 Dignity at work

 We have a network of Dignity at Work advisers who are trained to provide advice in an informal atmosphere, to any staff members experiencing concerns (see the Dignity at Work flowchart in the related documents).
 A number of our team identify themselves as providing a safe space for discussion of LGBT+ related issues by wearing rainbow lanyards.